stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/records/view-record.md

 ## Public records
 When you add an record you have the possibility to set the record as [Public](/laboratory-information-management-system/add-record.html#private-public-records) instead of Private.

-* See the records from your group set as public by ticking the filter `Public records` in the `Listing`.
+* See the records from your team set as public by ticking the filter `Public records` in the `Listing`.
-* See Public records from the other group from the `Homepage`.
+* See Public records from the other team from the `Homepage`.
 Click `Public` under the menu `Global inventory` in the left panel.

 You can perform a [search into the public records](/laboratory-information-management-system/search-record.html#search-into-public-records).